amullari/Palgakorraldus/README.md

 - Monthly salary, benefits, working days

 The structure enables **drill-down analysis** across different organizational groups.
-Data definitions and calculated fields are described in detail in the files within https://github.com/amullari/Palgakorraldus/tree/main/Andmemudel
+Data definitions and calculated fields are described in detail in the files within _Andmelugu.md_

 ---